 During the 1960s in America, a larger portion of the population than ever before in the country began recognizing women as equal to men.
 All US states allowed women to vote by 1920 and this resulted in gradual changes in people’s perspectives.
 (Many countries in the world took longer to give women the right to vote.
 Some still have not.)
 When more women became independent and began doing jobs that many men believed only they were capable of doing, there was a larger attitude shift.
 The women of the counterculture were especially tough and fearless and many fought tirelessly for human rights.
 The 19th and 20th century as a whole saw some of the most influential women to exist.
 Wangari Mathai, a Kenyan woman who started the Green Belt movement in 1970 is one example.
 This movement has planted 51 million trees since its inception.
 Another example is Rachel Carson whose famous Silent Spring inspired the Clean Water Act of 1970, perhaps the most effective piece of legislation on clean water standards in America to be written.
 Peace and education activists like Dorothy Day, Barbara Deming, and more recently heroic women like Malala Yousafzai are further examples.
 The suffragettes who fought for the right to vote for women like Susan B Anthony, Helen Keller, and Sojourner Truth (a former slave who escaped and helped enlist blacks for the Union army) are further inspiring examples.
 Women of the civil rights movement like Rosa Parks and Assata Shakur and of the socialist movement like Rosa Luxembourg are more.
 Brilliant, female anarchist revolutionaries like Emma Goldman, Maria Spiridonov, Catherine Breshkovsky (Babushka), Fanya Baron, Maria Nikiforova, Vera Figner (who joined the successful conspiracy to assassinate the despotic Czar Alexander II and was highly critical of the Bolshevik pseudo “Revolution”) and Voltairine De Cleyre were trailblazers whose voices and actions are still a source of wisdom and inspiration today.
 The fight for women’s rights in Western countries like America has come a very long way, but many Eastern countries like Saudi Arabia and Sierra Leone have a very long way to go.
 Many battles have been won for women in the 20th century, but as with all human rights struggles there is much still to be done.

 Racism was still highly prevalent in the 1950s in America (and in many countries) and minorities, particularly blacks were very much made to be feared.
 (Americans had owned black slaves just 90 years before this time.)
 The Black Panthers rose to combat this rampant racism in America in various ways and they contrasted sharply with the more pacifist, passive, and less effective sectors of the counterculture.
 Some Black Panthers created armed patrols to watch police and prevent police terror, which were very effective.
 However, the racist FBI classified the Panthers as a “terrorist organization,” J. Edgar Hoover called them “greatest threat to the internal security of the country,” and Hoover attempted to have them all killed or incarcerated under the FBI’s COINTELPRO (counterintelligence program).
-One Black Panther, Albert Woodfox, was forced into solitary confinement for 43 years.
+Two Black Panthers, Albert Woodfox and Herman Wallace, were forced into solitary confinement for over 40 years, longer than any other inmate in US history.
+Wallace was freed in 2013 after his 1974 trial was found to be unconstitutional only to reindict him two days later but he died the next day.
 It is tragically ironic and extremely telling that the KKK (an actual terrorist organization) is allowed to march in the streets and is protected by the police and yet the Black Panthers is designated as a terrorist organization by the FBI.
 Black people make up 13.2% of the population and the Black Panthers, an organization for their upliftment is seen as a “terrorist” threat, meanwhile an organization that openly and unapologetically calls for ethnic cleansing and the killing of pretty much anyone who isn’t white, Christian, and straight is seen as a “legitimate” organization.

 Another counterculture organization that was more forceful, combative, and proactive in its resistance than the pacifist elements was the Weather Underground, a radical, left-wing group allied with the Black Panthers that sought to overthrow the US government and bring an end to the war in Vietnam.
 They broke Dr. Timothy Leary out of jail and bombed several government buildings (including the Pentagon “in retaliation for the U.S. bombing raid in Hanoi”) and banks with clear messages about their meaning.
 On January 29, 1975 they bombed the United States Department of State building, which they stated was “in response to the escalation in Vietnam”.
 The war ended just a few months later in April and it’s certainly possible their bombing influenced Nixon’s decision to end the war.
 Many of the members of the Weather Underground were captured but most of the charges against them were dropped in 1973 due to the fact that the evidence against them was obtained illegally without a warrant and therefore inadmissible in court.
 Sadly, the combative resistance from groups like the Black Panthers and the Weather Underground is nearly absent today as dogmatic pacifism and statism have all but entirely overtaken the entire political landscape.